Supercongruences for rigid hypergeometric Calabi--Yau threefolds: Conclusion

-Our first approach is built on Dwork's work \cite{Dwork-padic}; especially, on Dwork's dash operation which allows us to derive the key reduction formula \eqref{eq:red}.
+Our first \cy result \bk is built on Dwork's work \cite{Dwork-padic}; especially, on Dwork's dash operation which allows us to derive the key reduction formula \eqref{eq:red}.
 The formula is then used to separate the first $p$-adic digit $a$ of a non-negative integer $k=a+bp$ in ratios $(r)_k/(1)_k$ of rising factorials and re-express the ratios by means of $(r)_a/(1)_a$ and explicit additional terms.
 Combined with Proposition \ref{prop:Dwork}, this leaves the task of showing that two particular coefficients, $C_1$ and $C_2$, are both congruent to $0$ modulo $p^3$.
 The latter is done by a residue sum calculation for certain rational functions and an execution of $p$-adic perturbation techniques.

-In the second, character sum, approach we use our Theorem \ref{thm:level} and first express the hypergeometric sums $H_p(\balpha,\bbeta;1)$ in the $p$-adic Gamma function form \eqref{eq:Hp-pGamma}, in which the arguments are fractional parts, via the Gross--Koblitz formula.
-Then Lemma \ref{lem:red1} plays a role similar to that of formula \eqref{eq:Lambda} in the ordinary case and simplifies the expression; the newer version of $H_p(\balpha,\bbeta;1)$ can be further expanded in powers of $p/(1-p)$ using local analyticity properties of the $p$-adic Gamma function.
+\cy In the character-sum approach to Theorem \ref{thm:main} \bk we use our Theorem \ref{thm:level} and first express the hypergeometric sums $H_p(\balpha,\bbeta;1)$ in the $p$-adic Gamma function form \eqref{eq:Hp-pGamma}, in which the arguments are fractional parts, via the Gross--Koblitz formula.
+Then Lemma \ref{lem:red1} plays a role similar to that of formula \eqref{eq:Lambda} and simplifies the expression; the newer version of $H_p(\balpha,\bbeta;1)$ can be further expanded in powers of $p/(1-p)$ using local analyticity properties of the $p$-adic Gamma function.
 The remaining part is verifying that two coefficients in this expansion, $\tilde C_1$ and $\tilde C_2$, are both congruent to~0 modulo $p^3$, somewhat that has been already established earlier (in Lemma~\ref{cor:1}) as a companion to the congruences for $C_1$ and $C_2$.

-A different application of character sums $H_p(\balpha,\bbeta;1)$ to problems in discrete mathematics can be found in \cite{LPSX}.

 Among all fourteen weight 4 modular forms corresponding to the rigid hypergeometric Calabi--Yau threefolds, only $f_{\{\frac 14,\frac 34,\frac 13,\frac 23\}}$ is a CM modular form:

 when $p\equiv 1 \mod 3$ where $\chi_3$ stands for any cubic character of $\F_p$; so $p\equiv 1 \mod 3$ is ordinary and the unit root is $\gamma_p=-\G_p\bigl(\frac 13\bigr)^9$; for prime $p\equiv 2\mod 3$, the Fourier coefficient simply vanishes.
 Numerically we observe that the supercongruence for this case also reflects the additional CM structure: data suggest that for all primes $p\equiv 1\mod 3$,